shidhincr/shidhincr.github.com/source/_posts/2014-02-17-resolve-in-angularjs-routes-explained-as-story.markdown

 ```
 Everything works as expected when we navigate to the route `/visitplace`.
 If you notice, the tour controller has a dependency on `accommodation` service.
 But it's just the controller's responsibility to find the hotel and room details.
 Also, getting the hotel and room details are completely synchronous events.
 That means, the room will be arranged before I reach the place.

 But what if they're asynchronous events?
-Let's think this way: If the tour coordinator is not so professional and he forgot to book the hotel and room.
-Because of this, when I arrived the place, I'd to wait till I get a new room.
-When translating to code, we can see that the view is rendered, but the `getHotel()` and `getRoom()` methods are going to take some time to get the room details.
+Let's think this way: What If the tour coordinator is not so professional and he forgot to book the hotel and room.
+Because of this, when I arrive at the place, I'd to wait till I get a new room.
+Similarly, in the code, we can see that the view is rendered, but the `getHotel()` and `getRoom()` methods taking extra time to get the room details.

 ```javascript
 "use strict";